 Legionnaires’ disease—clinically known as Legionellosis—is a form of pneumonia caused by waterborne bacteria of the genus Legionella.
 It carries a mortality rate of 40 percent when acquired in hospitals.

-Special concerns for senior living
+Particular concerns for senior living

 Outbreaks usually are followed by lengthy, costly litigation.
 The aforementioned Toronto outbreak, for instance, resulted in a $600 million class action lawsuit.
-Under the right circumstances—detectable contamination of the water source, the right species of Legionella, a susceptible individual and sufficient intensity of exposure—victims of Legionnaires’ disease easily can establish the basis for a valid claim, according to Russell Nassof, JD, founder of RiskNomics, a Scottsdale, Ariz.-based risk management assessment firm and an expert in Legionella litigation.
+Under the right circumstances—detectable contamination of the water source, the correct species of Legionella, a susceptible individual, and sufficient intensity of exposure—victims of Legionnaires’ disease can quickly establish the basis for a valid claim, according to Russell Nassof, JD, founder of RiskNomics, a Scottsdale, Ariz.-based risk management assessment firm and an expert in Legionella litigation.
 Negligence can be alleged if a responsible party “knew or should have known” that a problem existed with the water and failed to maintain and clean up the system, resulting in punitive damages, Nassof says.